-1 Section 97 (h) of the Local Government: Municipal Systems Act, 2000 provides that a credit control and debt collection policy must provide for matters relating to unauthorized consumption of services theft and damages.
+1 Section 97 (e) of the Local Government: Municipal Systems Act, 2000 provides that a credit control and debt collection policy must provide for interest on arrears, where appropriate.

-- 6.4.2 Council will immediately terminate the supply of services to a customer should such conduct as outlined above be detected. - 6.4.3 The total bill owing, including penalties, assessment of unauthorized consumption and discontinuation and reconnection fees, and increased deposits as determined by Council if applicable, becomes due and payable before any reconnection can be sanctioned. - 6.4.4 Council will maintain monitoring systems and teams to detect and survey customers who are undertaking such illegal actions. - 6.4.5 Council may distinguish in its penalties between cases of vandalism and cases of theft. - 6.4.6 Subsequent acts of tampering will lead to penalties and deposits increasing in quantum. - 6.4.7 Council reserves the right to lay charges and to take any other legal action against both vandals and thieves. - 6.4.8 Any person failing to provide information or providing false information to the municipality may face immediate disconnection.
+- 1 Section 97 (h) of the Local Government: Municipal Systems Act, 2000 provides that a credit control and debt collection policy must provide for matters relating to unauthorized consumption of services, theft and damages. - 6.4.2 Council will immediately terminate the supply of services to a customer should such conduct as outlined above be detected. - 6.4.3 The total bill owing, including penalties, assessment of unauthorized consumption and disconnection and reconnection fees, and increased deposits as determined by Council if applicable, becomes due and payable before any reconnection can be sanctioned. - 6.4.4 Council will maintain monitoring systems and teams to detect and survey customers who are undertaking such illegal actions. - 6.4.5 Council may distinguish in its penalties between cases of vandalism and cases of theft. - 6.4.6 Subsequent acts of tampering will lead to penalties and deposits increasing in quantum. - 6.4.7 Council reserves the right to lay charges and to take any other legal action against both vandals and thieves. - 6.4.8 Any person failing to provide information or providing false information to the municipality may face immediate disconnection.

-6.5 Cost of collection
+6.5.
+Cost of collection